-In practice, flexural reinforcement is generally provided in the orthogonal directions of the slab system (X-Y) and not in the principal directions ( $r_1$ - $r_2$ ).
-Therefore, the Principal of Minimum Resistance is used by the program to obtain values for the design moments, which include the effects of the torsional moment.
+In practice, flexural reinforcement is generally provided in the orthogonal directions of the slab system (X-Y) and not in the principal directions (r_1 - r_2).
+Therefore, the Principal of Minimum Resistance14 is used by the program to obtain values for the design moments, which include the effects of the twisting moment.

-The equivalent design orthogonal moments $M{ux}$ and $M{uy}$ are computed as follows:
+The equivalent design bending moments, M{ux} and M{uy} , for the design of reinforcing steel respectively in the X and Y direction are computed as follows: